jrengdahl/H503/README.txt

 The command line processor is simple and easily expanded with new commands.

+The firmware takes about 32K of flash and 10K of RAM.

 For similar L412 and H743 projects, rather than using an FTDI USB-to-serial cable, or an on-board USB-to-serial chip, I decided to learn how to use the native on-chip USB for the serial console.
 I got a